unadlib/iflow/README.md

 # iFlow
 iFlow is a concise & powerful state management framework.

 It's dynamic and extensible, you can directly use it to add, delete and reassign the state/action.
-It completely supports plain class and function based on **mutable data structures**, be easy to OOP.
+It completely supports plain class and function based on **mutable data structures**, and be easy to OOP.
 If you use React, you need use [react-iflow](https://github.com/unadlib/react-iflow) for the connector.

 ### Features
 * **🎯Plain class and function** - Concise, Freestyle of the store structure for personal preference.